reqnroll/Reqnroll/docs/automation/datatable-helpers.md

 ## `CreateSet<T>`

-The `CreateSet<T>` extension method of the `Table` class converts the table into an enumerable set of objects.
+The `CreateSet<T>` extension method of the `DataTable` class converts the table into an enumerable set of objects.
 For example, assume you have the following step:

 ```gherkin
 Given these products exist